• Skip to primary navigation

 Instructions

-1. Sear the beef in three batches: Heat the vegetable oil in the pressure cooker pot over medium heat (sauté mode in my Instant Pot) until the oil shimmers and just starts to smoke.
+1. Sear the beef in three batches: Heat the vegetable oil in an Instant Pot using sauté mode until the oil shimmers and just starts to smoke.
+(Use medium-high heat with a stovetop PC.)
 While the pot heats, sprinkle the beef cubes with 1 teaspoon salt and ½ teaspoon black pepper.
 Add ⅓ of the beef and sear until well browned on one side, about 3 minutes.
-(Don’t crowd the pot or the beef will steam, not brown).
+(Don't crowd the pot, or the beef will steam, not brown).
 Remove the browned beef to a bowl, add the second batch of the beef to the pot, and sear until browned on one side, about 3 more minutes.
 Repeat with the remaining beef - in the pot, sear until browned on one side, then into the bowl with the rest of the beef.

-2. Saute the aromatics: Add the onion, garlic, mushrooms, and tomato paste to the pot, and sprinkle with the herbes de Provence and ½ teaspoon salt.
+2. Sauté the aromatics: Add the onion, garlic, mushrooms, and tomato paste to the pot, and sprinkle with the herbes de Provence and ½ teaspoon salt.
 Sauté until the onions soften and the tomato paste darkens, about 8 minutes, scraping the bottom of the pot occasionally to loosen any browned bits of beef.
 Pour the red wine into the pot, bring to a simmer, and simmer for 1 minute.
 Stir in the beef and any juices in the bowl, then pour in the beef broth.
-Scrape the bottom of the pot one last time, to make sure nothing is sticking.
+Scrape the bottom of the pot one last time to ensure nothing is sticking.
 Stir in the carrots, then spread the diced tomatoes on top.

-3. Pressure cook the stew for 15 minutes with a natural pressure release: Lock the lid on the pressure cooker and cook at high pressure for 15 minutes in an electric PC, 12 minutes in a stovetop PC.
-When the cooking time finishes, let the pressure come down naturally.
-Leave the pot alone - keep warm mode is fine - until the pressure valve drops, about 20 more minutes.
-(After 20 minutes you can quick release any remaining pressure if you are in a hurry.)
+3. Pressure cook the stew for 15 minutes with a natural pressure release: Lock the lid on the pressure cooker and cook at high pressure for 15 minutes in an Instant Pot or other electric pressure cooker or for 12 minutes in a stovetop PC.
+(Use Manual, Pressure Cook, or Pressure Cook—custom mode in an Instant Pot.)
+When the cooking time finishes, let the pressure come down naturally, about 20 minutes.
+(If you are in a hurry, you can quick-release any remaining pressure after 15 minutes.)

 4. Season, thicken, and serve: Unlock the pressure cooker lid.
 Whisk the water and cornstarch into a slurry, and then stir the cornstarch slurry into the stew.
-Add ½ teaspoon of fresh ground black pepper, then taste for seasoning, and add more salt and pepper if the stew needs it.
-(I add another ½ teaspoon of fine sea salt when I used canned beef broth.)
-Serve and enjoy!
+Stir in 1 teaspoon of fine sea salt (2 teaspoons if using homemade broth) and ½ teaspoon of fresh ground black pepper.
+Serve, sprinkling each bowl with a pinch of the minced fresh thyme.
+Enjoy!

 Notes